Sternula antillarum athalassos

 A review of survey data for 97 Least Tern breeding sites in the Niobrara, Platte, and Missouri River (bars below Fort Randall and Gavin’s Point dams) for 2002-2011 resulted in a minimum count of 1610 birds (Lott et al 2013).
 Reduced or declining habitat trends are periodically reversed by major flow events; the 2011 flood event created >14,000 acres of sandbar habitat on the Missouri River (U.S. Army Corps of Engineers 2013).
 In addition, the 2011 event created small patches of habitat below Sioux City.
 A single nest was found in an expanse of un-vegetated sand adjacent to the main channel in Burt County in 2012 and a small number apparently nested at Schilling WMA, Cass Co, immediately downstream of the Missouri-Platte River confluence (Pavelka 2012).
 Small numbers also nested in southwest Iowa (Ubias et al 2014) and northwest Missouri (Eric Hoppes, NRCS, personal communication).
 Breeding occurred from 1991 to 1994 along Papillion Creek (Silcock and Rosche 1994), a smaller tributary of the Missouri River that empties just above the mouth of the Platte.
 In 2023 a small nesting colony of four nests and nine adults was at Offutt Base Lake, Sarpy Co 5-8 Jul (Loren and Babs Padelford, Justin Rink, personal communication); as many as 22 birds were present 29 Jun (Allen Reyer, personal communication).

 Breeding in the Platte River systems extends west to Lake McConaughy, Keith Co, where the species was first discovered breeding in 1989 (Czaplewski 1989), although the first occurrence was in 1977 (Rosche and Johnsgard 1984).
 Breeding is now annual at protected sites around Lake McConaughy (Brown and Brown 2001).
 The number of breeding pairs and nests has ranged from two to 29 from 1993 to 2014 (CNNPID 2015), although no nests were observed in 2016 (Zorn and Wilson 2016).
 Small numbers also nest at sand and gravel operations in Lincoln and Keith Counties (Peyton and Wilson 2016).
 Tout (1947) located a colony of 17 nests on 6 Jul 1926 on the South Platte River in Lincoln Co.
 Early modern studies of breeding Least Terns and Piping Plovers on the lower Platte River system were made by Ducey (1981, 1982), including perhaps the only information available on nest scrape characteristics of both species (Ducey 1988).
 In 2016, four Least Tern nests were found along the South Platte River between Brule and Ogallala when Lake McConaughy was at full pool (Dave Zorn, CNPPID, personal communication).
-The only records further west are of one near Oshkosh, Garden Co 5 Jun 2018, two at Hackberry Lake, Crescent Lake NWR, Garden Co 7 Jun 2016, and one at Oliver Reservoir, Kimball Co 16 Jun 2013.
+The only records further west are likely migrants: one near Oshkosh, Garden Co 5 Jun 2018, two at Hackberry Lake, Crescent Lake NWR, Garden Co 7 Jun 2016 and one there 18 Aug 1977, and one at Oliver Reservoir, Kimball Co 16 Jun 2013.

 In the central Platte River Valley between Chapman and Lexington, nesting now occurs primarily at off-river sites (Cahis and Baasch 2015).
 Many off-river sites in this stretch are maintained and managed by the Platte River Recovery Implementation Program (PRRIP) or the Nebraska Public Power District (Cahis and Baasch 2015).
 Efforts by PRRIP to create suitable habitat in the river channels have had minimal success.
 The overall number of pairs on the central Platte River has ranged from 39 to 141 during 2007-2015 and has generally increased during that period due to intensive habitat work, primarily at off-river sites (Cahis and Baasch 2015).
 As many as 50 were at an active nesting colony at Bassway Gravel Ponds, Buffalo Co 11-16 Jul 2024; 35 were there as early as 6 Jun.